Nuitka/Nuitka/README.txt

 ** Word of Warning

    Consider this a beta release quality, do not use it for anything important, but your feedback and patches are very welcome.

-Esp. if you find that anything doesn't work, because the project is now at the stage that this should not happen.
+   Especially report it if you find that anything doesn't work, because the project is now at the stage that this should not happen.

 * Unsupported functionality